 \paragraph{Message passing.} We consider simulating mesh-based physical systems, where the task is to predict the dynamic quantities of the mesh at future timesteps given the current mesh configuration.
 A mesh-based system is represented as a bi-directed graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$\footnote{\textit{Bi-directed} means each original undirected edge is represented twice in $\mathcal{G}$: if there is an edge between $i$ and $j$, it is represented as two directed edges $i \rightarrow j$ and $j \rightarrow i$.
 Each node has a self-loop.}, where $\mathcal{V}$ and $\mathcal{E}$ denote the set of nodes and edges, respectively. \textit{Message passing neural networks} (MPNNs) compute the node representations by stacking multiple message passing layers of the form:

-where $\mathbf{v}_i$ is the feature of node $v_i \in \mathcal{V}$ and $\psi$ denotes a \textbf{\emph{non-parametric}} aggregation function.
+where $\mathbf{v}_i$ is the feature of node $v_i \in \mathcal{V}$ and $\psi$ denotes a non-parmatric aggregation function.
 The function $\phi^e$ updates the features of edges based on the endpoints, while $\phi^v$ updates the node states with aggregated messages from its neighbors.
-In existing mesh-based simulation methods, multi-layer perceptrons (MLPs) with residual connections are commonly employed for $\phi^e(\cdot)$ and $\phi^v(\cdot)$, with the aggregation function $\psi(\cdot)$ being defined as the sum of edge features.
+In existing GNN-based mesh simulation methods, multi-layer perceptrons (MLPs) with residual connections are commonly employed for $\phi^e(\cdot)$ and $\phi^v(\cdot)$, with the \textbf{\emph{non-parametric}} aggregation function $\psi(\cdot)$ being defined as the sum of edge features.
 Notably, since the aggregation function treats all neighbors equally, the contributions from neighboring nodes may be averaged out, and the repeated message-passing process can further dilute distinctive node features.
 This issue is exacerbated in dynamic physical systems, where transferring directed patterns is crucial.
 Attention-based methods address this issue by reweighting neighbor features, either locally or globally~\citep{velivckovic2018graph, yu2024learning, han2022predicting, yun2019graph}.
 While effective for directional aggregation, most weighting remains limited to intra-level features and does not support dynamic graph hierarchy construction.